Rajatsharma07/Unsupervised-Domain-Adaptation-in-Computer-Vision/README.md

 # Master Thesis, University of Passau
 ### Topic: Domain-Adaptation
-- In this thesis, the development of a generalizable domain adaptation model is discussed, which would help to solve various computer vision tasks.
-The model is trained on popular visual domain datasets for image classification tasks, and its performance is evaluated compared to other available domain adaptation methods.
+- In this thesis, the development of a generalizable domain adaptation model technique is discussed, which could help to solve various computer vision tasks.
+The model is trained on popular visual domain datasets for image classification tasks, and it's performance is evaluated compared to other available domain adaptation methods.
 -  The "Magnitude based weight pruning" technique is used to perform target feature extractor optimization.

 ## Description about the code:
-1.  **models.py** module defines the source & target models. **Siamese or Dual Vgg-16**
+1.  **models.py** module defines the source & target models. **Xception Network & Top layers**
 2.  **config.py** module defines various parameters like set paths, experiment datasets combination ids, etc. **Other configurations may be added in future**
 3.  **loss.py** defines the addtional loss methods.
-4.  **preprocessing.py** module defines data preprocessing pipeline with various dataset combinations. **In Progress - for Combination: 3**
+4.  **preprocessing.py** module defines data preprocessing pipeline with various dataset combinations including Data augmentation.
 5. **train_test.py** is a helper module which defines training and evaluation methods.
-6. **evals_helper.py** is a helper module which defines evaluation methods in detail. **May be combined with utils.py in future**
+6. **evals_helper.py** is a helper module which defines evaluation methods in detail.
 7. **utlis.py** defines various plotting, helper methods and various logging paths like tensorboard, csv, model checkpoint, etc.
 8. **main.py** is the runnable script which defines various command line arguments of the experiment. **In progress mode = "eval", script is running for mode="train_test"**
 9. *logs/CombinationID_SourceModel_LambdaLossValue/experiments.log* defines the run logs.
 10. Models & model weights are stored at **model_data** folder.
 11. **requirements.txt** defines the libraries dependency of the experiments.
-12. Bash script **run.sh**.
+12. Bash script  to run multiple expleriments. **run.sh**.
 13. **evaluation** folder shows the loss/accuracy plots, also can be viewed in Tensorboards.

 You may launch the program with the following command: (have a look at the main.py script for more informations about the attributes)